tpowellcio/mbrochh.github.com/source/posts/ssl.md

 I opened a support request in my Webfaction account and asked for activation of the certificate.
 In the meantime I created another website in the control panel that uses HTTPS and maps the same apps as the non-HTTPS version.

+Just a few minutes after opening the support ticket I got a friendly response from the Webfaction support telling me that everything worked fine and indeed, I can now access my website via HTTPS.

+Wow.
+That was easy!
+I'm going to use SSL for all my sites from now on.